Optomechanical quantum entanglement mediated by acoustic phonon fields

-For the mode frequency $\omega_j$ dependence of the above given coupling strength $g_{j,k}$, there is in fact no ultraviolet (UV) divergence when taking the limit $\omega_u \rightarrow +\infty$ in the determination of the quantum dynamics of the LC oscillator systems given below; this is a consequence of the effective one dimensional nature of the elastic strip \cite{xu2021cavity}.
-Since the capacitor length $\Delta L$ is assumed to be much smaller than the length $L$ of the strip, we shall therefore take the `point-like' UV limit for the capacitors by dropping the upper cut-off regulating sinc function and setting $\Delta L = 0$ for the coupling strength in the following.
-This then allows closed form analytical solutions for the quantum dynamics.
+where we have taken the pointlike limit for the capacitors ($\Delta L \rightarrow 0)$ utilizing the fact that $\Delta L$ is assumed to be much smaller than the length $L$ of the strip; there is no ultraviolet (UV) divergence in such a limit in the determination of the quantum dynamics of the LC oscillator systems given below, which is a consequence of the effective one dimensional nature of the elastic strip \cite{xu2021cavity}.
+The coupling strength (\ref{couplingeq}) allows closed form analytical solutions for the quantum dynamics.

-Supposing that the LC oscillators and the elastic strip state are prepared initially at $t=0$ in a product state with the latter in a thermal state, the time evolution of the reduced oscillator system density matrix expanded in the Fock state basis can be expressed as follows \cite{xu2021cavity}:
+Supposing that the LC oscillators and the elastic strip are prepared initially at $t=0$ in a product state with the latter in a thermal state, the time evolution of the reduced oscillators system density matrix expanded in the Fock state basis can be expressed as follows (for derivation details, see Supplementary Material \cite{SM}, which includes Refs. \cite{bose1999scheme, mancini1997ponderomotive}):

 where the respective time-dependent terms are given by